 Venom Toxicity: Weak, but with some medically significant envenomations recorded in literature.
 No confirmed fatalities.
 B. dendrophila is a rear fanged colubrid.
 The fangs are not large, and it isn’t easy to get a good bite on a human leg or arm where venom can be transferred.
 Don’t attempt to hand-hold a snake that is prone to biting.

 I know a Burmese man that worked in the snake show in Krabi for years, he was bitten many times by this species while on a boat collecting them in the mangroves.
 At times after being bitten repeatedly he reported getting a bad headache which abated after 20 minutes or so.

 Offspring: Four to fifteen large eggs.
 Offspring of 35-43 cm hatch after ~12 weeks and strongly resemble adults in coloration and pattern.

-Notes: These are great looking snakes with a lot of energy for striking.
-Unfortunately, their look and their energy make them perfect for use in the snake shows across Thailand.
+Notes: These are great-looking snakes with a lot of energy for striking.
+Unfortunately, their look and their energy make them perfect for use in snake shows across Thailand.
 It is not uncommon for these snakes to die in captivity.

 Yellow Banded Cat-Eyed Snake (Mangrove Cat Snake) Scientific classification

 Species: B. dendrophila